 3. Add pre-washed wet garments or fabric and raise temperature to a simmer.

 4. Add one cup (237 ml.)of salt for cotton, linen and rayon.
-Add 1/3 cup (78 ml.) of white vinegar for silk and wool.
+Add 1/3 cup (78 ml.) of white vinegar for silk.
 Avoid pouring directly onto fabric.

 5. Maintain temperature and stir frequently for ½ hour (or up to an hour for darker colors or iDye Poly).